MuhammadKhoshnaw/BasicMVIApp/README.md

 Now let's check the [LoadMovieList](useCase/src/main/java/com/khoshnaw/usecase/movie/loadMovieList/LoadMovieList.kt).
 Our usecase has a
 `MovieRepository` object that will be used to access systems data.
 In onReady we are making our output port observe the locally cached movie list using our `MovieRepository` object.
-When the usecase is ready we also load new movies if we don’t have any movies in our cash.
+When the usecase is ready we also load new movies if we don’t have any movies in our cache.

 The `startUpdatingMovieList` is used to start the loading of a new movie process.
 First, we tell our output port to show the loading.
 Then we try to update our movies locally using our repository, then we hide the loading again.
 Notice that if we fail to update movies we throw an exception.
 But we